 There are innumerable accounts on the health benefits of Pilates practice.
 Although, to this date not enough conclusive research has been published specifically on the entire Pilates method itself, lots of positive research is arising on specific Pilates exercises.

-This type of exercise is low-impact, so injuries are not very common.
+As with anything, improper movement and overloads of any kind can cause injury.
+But because this Pilates is low-impact and all about controlled movement, injuries are not very common.
 However, we strongly recommend that you chose a qualified instructor and a class level that suits your abilities and fitness level.

 We strongly advise you to consult with your GP or relevant healthcare professional on the suitability of certain exercises or movements before you start Pilates.
 For example, if you suffer from osteoporosis or an acute lumbar herniation with neurological symptoms, spinal flexion would be an absolute contraindication.